pepperize/cdk-organizations/API.md

 A container for accounts within a root.

 An OU also can contain other OUs, enabling you to create a hierarchy that resembles an upside-down tree, with a root at the top and branches of OUs that reach down, ending in accounts that are the leaves of the tree.
 When you attach a policy to one of the nodes in the hierarchy, it flows down and affects all the branches (OUs) and leaves (accounts) beneath it.
-An OU can have exactly one parent, and currently each account can be a member of exactly one OU.
+An OU can have exactly one parent, and currently each account can be a member of exactly one OU.  <strong>You must first move all accounts out of the OU and any child OUs, and then you can delete the child OUs.</strong>

 #### Initializers <a name="@pepperize/cdk-organizations.OrganizationalUnit.Initializer" id="pepperizecdkorganizationsorganizationalunitinitializer"></a>